citiususc/SPLM-Lexicon/README.md

 # SPLM-Lexicon
-The SPLM is a ranked opinion lexicon.
+SPLM is a ranked opinion lexicon.
 We obtained the weights assigned to each word-tag pair by making use of the equations defined on the following paper which describe all details about this lexicon.

 FORMAT: the file is tab delimited with: